abhay-venkatesh/abhay-venkatesh.github.io/README.md

 # Profile

-I am a computer science and mathematics student, and a machine learning research assistant.
+I am a computer science and mathematics student, and a computer vision research assistant.
+I am primarily interested in the most important _and_ ignored questions of our time.

 ## Projects